ceos-seo/data_cube_ui/docs/ui_install.md

 There are a few small changes that need to be made for consistency with your settings.

 The `MASTER_NODE` setting refers to a clustered/distributed setup.
 This should remain `'127.0.0.1'` on the main machine, while the other machines will enter the IP address of the main machine here.
-For instance, if your main machine's public IP is 52.200.156.1, then the worker nodes will enter 52.200.156.1 as the `MASTER_NODE` value.
+For instance, if your main machine's public IP is 52.200.156.1, then the worker nodes will enter `'52.200.156.1'` as the `MASTER_NODE` value.

 ```
 MASTER_NODE = '127.0.0.1'
 ```

 The application settings are definable as well.
 Change the `BASE_HOST` setting to the URL that your application will be accessed with.
-For example, for our internal development we have the server running on IP 192.168.100.13, so we will enter 192.168.100.13 there.
-The `ADMIN_EMAIL` setting should be the email that you want the UI to send emails as.
+The `ADMIN_EMAIL` setting should be the email address that you want the UI to send emails as.
 Email activation and feedback will be sent from the email address here.
 The host and port are configurable based on where your mail server is.
 We leave it running locally on port 25.

 ```
 # Application definition